Alcúdia: The Best Things to Do in Mallorca’s Oldest Town

 Mainly, the stores here have adapted to the huge amount of tourists in summer and are selling mainly souvenirs.
 Still, I think the selection here is more appealing than elsewhere, so if you’re looking for tasteful souvenirs, you’ll definitely find them here!

-Plaça de la Constitució is the central location in the Old Town.
-The small spot is lined with numerous cafes and restaurants: perfect for a little break during a sightseeing day.
-However, most of the places here are real tourist traps and I would only stop here for drinks at most.
+Plaça de la Constitució is the central point in the old town.
+The small spot is lined with numerous cafés and restaurants: perfect for a break in the middle of things.
+However, most of the places here are real tourist traps and I would only stop here for a drink at most.

 Once you’ve crossed the old town from the Porta de San Sebastian, you’ll eventually end up at Alcúdia’s second major city gate.
 The Porta del Moll is also called Puerta de Xara and is a popular meeting place in the old town!

-The Paseo Mare de Déu de la Victòria runs towards the Porta del Moll: this is where the Alcúdia market is held twice a week.
-Every Tuesday and Sunday, you can stroll along the Paseo and buy just about anything from vegetables, cheese, groceries, clothes and souvenirs.
-The market of Alcúdia is one of the largest on the island!
+The Paseo Mare de Déu de la Victòria runs towards the Porta del Moll: the farmers’ market of Alcúdia takes place here twice a week.
+On Tuesdays and Sundays, you can stroll along the various stalls on the paseo and buy just about anything from vegetables, cheese, food, clothing and souvenirs.
+Alcúdia’s market is one of the largest on the island!

 Read this articles for a full list of all markets on Mallorca:

-Tip: Are you traveling on the island without a car and want to visit Alcúdia?
-On this tour you can get to know Alcúdia on a market day and afterwards, you’ll visit Cape Formentor (an absolute must-see!):
+Tip: Are you traveling around the island without a car and want to get to know Alcúdia?
+On this tour, you’ll get to know Alcúdia on a market day and then get to visit Cape Formentor (a must-see on Mallorca):

-In Alcúdia you should definitely climb up the city wall!
-It dates back to the 14th century and is still really well preserved.
-From here, you’ll have a great view of the roofs of the old town and you can also see the Serra Tramuntana on the other side.
-You can’t get all around the Old Town, but near the Porta de Sant Sebastià there are a few open staircasem where you can climb up!
+In Alcúdia, you should definitely go up to the city wall!
+It dates back to the 14th century and is really well preserved.
+From here, you’ll not only have a great view of the roofs of the old town, but you can also see the Serra Tramuntana on the other side.
+You can’t walk all the way around the old town, but you can still walk along the wall near the Porta de Sant Sebastià!

-Actually, the history of Alcúdia goes back over 4000 years.
+The history of Alcúdia actually goes back over 4000 years.
 This makes Alcúdia the oldest town in Mallorca!
-Archaeological findings suggest that Talaiotic settlements were already located on the site of present-day Alcúdia.
-After that, Phoenicians and Greeks landed here until the Balearic Islands were conquered by the Romans in 123 BC.
-At that time, the Romans called their settlement “Pollentia”, which became the capital of Mallorca and the province of the Balearic Islands.
+Archaeological finds suggest that there were already Talaiotic settlements on the site of today’s Alcúdia.
+Phoenicians and Greeks then landed here until the Balearic Islands were conquered by the Romans in 123 BC. were conquered by the Romans.
+The Romans called their settlement “Pollentia”, which became the capital of Mallorca and the province of the Balearic Islands.

 The ruins of Roman Pollentia can be visited today in Alcúdia; the excavation can be reached on foot from the Porta de Sant Sebastià.
-There you can see the remains of the theater, the forum and a residential area.
-I’m not much of an archaeology nerd myself and never went to see the digs, but maybe it’s something for you – feel free to report back in the comments if you’ve been there!
+You can see the remains of the theater, the forum and a residential quarter.
+I’m not that much of an archaeology nerd myself and have never visited the excavations, but maybe it’s something for you – let me know in the comments if you’ve been there!

 However, the Roman Pollentia was robbed and destroyed by the Vandals in the 5th century; so a few kilometers away a new settlement was built, today’s Pollença.